Quad-monitor floor stand

 Rough casting, but good enough

-I was planning to use longer bolts and put a metal plate on the bottom of the block, to add some extra strength.
-I decided it was more than strong enough, and just threw some nuts on end tightened it up, and left it as is.
+I was planning to use longer bolts and put a metal plate on the bottom of the block to add some extra strength.
+However, I decided it was more than strong enough, so I just threw some nuts on the end, tightened it up, and left it as is.

 clean out the hole and bolt it up with some washers under the nuts

 I assembled the mount onto the base and hung the monitors.
-I had a bunch of older Dell units, all broken, which I managed to fix.
+I had a bunch of broken older Dell units, which I managed to fix.

-I ran up one of my KiCAD projects, to have a quick play with it.
-Seems to work quite nicely, although it does have a tendency to wobble if you kick it too much.
+I ran up one of my KiCAD projects to have a quick play with it.
+It seems to work quite nicely, although it does have a tendency to wobble if you kick it too much.

 Next Steps

-I’m in the middle of modeling some 3D printable clamps to hang a power distribution unit, to reduce cabling congestion.
+I’m in the middle of modelling some 3d printable clamps to hang a power distribution unit, to reduce cabling congestion.

 I also need a keyboard/mouse/cup of tea stand solution.